 Does Noom Work?

 I am a Noom success story, it worked for me.
 I lost 35 pounds in 5 months.
-I don’t know if it’ll work for you, but I really liked the program and most importantly it fit my personality.
+I don’t know if it’ll work for you, but I really liked the program and most importantly it fits my personality.
 There were a few things that were stacked in my favor that helped me be successful (which I talk about below); however, each person is different.
 I’m obviously not making guarantees, but you really have little to lose to try it.
+And you can just start out on the free trial for 2 weeks and see what you think with absolutely nothing to lose!

-I started the program, I struggled at first but was determined.
-I loved the lessons, and they kept me motivated (even it if was because I was stubborn and wanted to sort of prove them wrong), but then something crazy happened – it started to work.
+I started the weight loss program, and the damn thing started to win me over.
+I loved the daily lessons, it gave me a new routine that I desperately needed and wanted.
+I struggled at first but was determined.
+The lessons kept me motivated (even it if was because I was stubborn and wanted to sort of prove them wrong), but then something crazy happened – it started to work.
 It was hard to make the changes, but it was working.

 By April I had lost 25 lbs.
 I lost another 8 in April/May.
 So overall, I lost about 35 lbs.